 Negative labels such as ‘lazy’ restrict your potential to grow and are often self-fulfilling.
 Your words and actions will reflect lazy behavior.
 If you want to overcome laziness, remove this label and replace it with positive ones such as ‘resourceful, hardworking, and smart’.

-While making the transition to changing your habits, take the time to dig deeper and find out the underlying cause of your passive behaviour.
+While making the transition to changing your habits, take the time to dig deeper and find out the underlying cause of your passive behavior.
 Unearth the possible psychological reasons that are causing your so-called lazy attitude.
 You can excavate the issue on your own, with a mental health professional, or a life coach.
-Remember that laziness is not a personality trait but a habit which can be changed with conscious effort.
+Remember that laziness is not a personality trait but a habit that can be changed with conscious effort.

 3. Prioritize tasks and plan accordingly:

 According to the ‘Law of Forced Efficiency’, there is never enough time to do everything, but there is always enough time to do the most important thing.
 This requires that we prioritize and plan so that we spend time only on the things that matter the most at that particular time, without spreading ourselves too thin.
-Contrary to what most people think, you don’t need to be ‘switched on’ and in work mode all the time to overcome laziness.
+Contrary to what most people think, you don’t need to be ‘switched on and in work mode all the time to overcome laziness.